 The General Assembly is the Social Watch network's highest directive body.
 Policy discussion and medium- to long-term strategic planning happens in its realm, which serves as a decision-making forum.
 However, it is also a space for reinforcing the sense of belonging and strengthening the network's identity and unity.
-It takes place every three years and up to now has been held three times: in Rome 2000, Beirut 2003 and Sofia 2006.1 In addition to setting mediumand long-term priorities and identifying potential alliances in advocacy strategy, the Assembly elects members of the Coordinating Committee to whom coordination and political leadership between assemblies are delegated.
+It takes place every three years and up to now has been held four times: in Rome 2000, Beirut 2003, Sofia 2006, and Accra 2009.2 The 2011 Assembly will be held in the Philippines.
+In addition to setting medium- and long-term priorities and identifying potential alliances in advocacy strategy, the Assembly elects members of the Coordinating Committee to whom coordination and political leadership between assemblies are delegated.